CanolaCAP®

 How Canola CAP® works

-7. Kill host: A wasp larva will hatch within 2-3 days and feed on the aphid from within, eventually killing it.
-The parasitized aphid, known as a mummy, becomes easy to recognise as it appears bloated and takes on a shiny bronze or gold color.
+Adult parasitic wasps emerge from the capsule and mate.
+Fertilised females will then lay their eggs into aphids.
+A wasp larva will hatch within 2-3 days and feed on the aphid’s insides, eventually causing it to mummify and die.
+The parasitised aphid, known as a mummy, becomes easy to recognise as it appears bloated and takes on a shiny bronze or gold colour.
+Once development of the parasitoid is complete, a new adult wasp emerges from the mummy.
+It will mate and seek out new aphid hosts to parasitise, providing ongoing suppression of aphid populations.

 Application Timing

-• Start monitoring weekly at 6 leaf to early budding, focusing on the underside of lower leaves and terminal flowering spikes.
+- Start monitoring weekly at 4-leaf to early budding, focusing on the underside of lower leaves and terminal flowering spikes.
 Aphids typically first appear along crop edges.

-• Infestations may be patchy so sample at least 5 points across the field.
+- Infestations may be patchy so sample multiple points across the field.
 Sticky traps are also a helpful monitoring tool to ensure early capsule application.

 Application Rate